Farm & outdoor-friendly venue

 Wedding DJ planning for Glacier Valley Farm

-A Squamish Valley farm setting where open-air daytime energy can turn into an evening reception—music and pacing should match your guest list, the season, and how guests move across the property.
+A Squamish Valley farm setting where open-air daytime energy can turn into an evening reception, music and pacing should match your guest list, the season, and how guests move across the property.

-Fit, flow, and atmosphere—before the playlist talk
+Flow, atmosphere, and pacing before the playlist talk

-Farm and pasture-adjacent celebrations often pair wide skies with a crowd that knows each other—great for connection, and still worth a deliberate plan for speeches, dinner energy, and when to open the floor.
+Farm and pasture-adjacent celebrations often pair wide skies with a crowd that knows each other, great for connection, and still worth a deliberate plan for speeches, dinner energy, and when to open the floor.

 The setting does part of the storytelling; the soundtrack should carry the rest without fighting the landscape or the way your guests actually behave after sunset.